gunthercox/ChatterBot/docs/training.rst

    :alt: ChatterBot training statement graph

 Several training classes come built-in with ChaterBot.
-These utilities range from allowing you to update the chat bot's databse knowledge graph based on a list of statements representing a conversation, to tools that allow you to train your bot based on a corpus of pre-loaded training data.
+These utilities range from allowing you to update the chat bot's database knowledge graph based on a list of statements representing a conversation, to tools that allow you to train your bot based on a corpus of pre-loaded training data.